ShipSoft/FairShip/README.md

     ```bash
     ls /cvmfs/ship.cern.ch
     ```
-3. Source the `setUp.sh` script from the CVMFS release you want to use.
+3. Source the `setUp.sh` script from the CVMFS release you want to use (replace `$SHIP_RELEASE` with the release you want to use):
     ```bash
-    source /cvmfs/ship.cern.ch/24.06/setUp.sh
+    source /cvmfs/ship.cern.ch/$SHIP_RELEASE/setUp.sh
     ```
     Info about different releases can be found in a [dedicated repository](https://github.com/ShipSoft/cvmfs_release).
     Please report issues with particular releases or the setup script there.